Fregata vs Frigate

 Section titled “A Swift menu-bar app and supervisor”Frigate ships as a Docker image.
 Fregata ships as a .app bundle:

-- Menu-bar tray for live status, log access, the license screen, settings.
+- Menu-bar tray for live status, performance metrics, log access, the license screen, settings.

-- Supervisor that launches the Python core, watches it, restarts on crash with exponential backoff, captures early stderr to a survivable place when something goes wrong before the log redirect kicks in.
+- Supervisor that launches the Python core and all the necessary processes, watches them, restarts on crash with exponential backoff, captures early stderr to a survivable place when something goes wrong before the log redirect kicks in.

 - Welcome wizard for permission grants and folder choices.